BIGJRA/BIGJRA.github.io/rejuv.md

 Follow the path, activating crystals as you go.
 Climb the elevator to exit and beat the Dugtrio mech.

-After you get outside, if you chose Flora, now’s your chance to expose her for real, or not.
-Again, this won’t necessarily rope you into the worst ending, but if you do want the option to go that route, expose Flora here.
+After you get outside, if you chose Flora, now's your chance to expose her for real, or not.
+Again, this won't necessarily rope you into the worst ending, but if you do want the option to go that route, expose Flora here.